INDOOR CRICKET WORLD

 This line is used to judge "front-foot no-balls".
 No part of the bowler's foot may be over (on the batsman's side) or in contact with this line at the point of delivery (the moment he/she lets go of the ball when bowling).

-More technical descriptions of all the above can be found in the "Rules" pages.
+Further explanation and commentary on all the above is contained in the "Rules" pages.